About Interpreting Collections

-The course focuses on individuals choosing an area of research from the collections.
+The course focuses on individuals choosing an area of research from museum and gallery collections.
 Each session provides participants with training and support to develop skills in researching their chosen area / theme / artist and also how to interpret what they have researched.

 The Interpreting Collections course is delivered over 10 sessions by a course tutor, with support from a course assistant.